jumpinjackie/forge-e33-mod/design/BLACK.md

 Creature - Nevron
 Trample
 Lifelink
-This creature's power and toughness are each equal to 3 plus the number of Expeditioner creatures in all graveyards.
+This creature's power and toughness are each equal to 3 plus the number of Expeditioner creature cards in all graveyards.
 When this creature dies, target opponent creates a Lumina token.
 (It's an artifact with "{T}, Sacrifice this artifact: Scry 1.")

 3+*/3+*